-The other DfE Group grants consist of PE Sport grant, supplementary grant, recovery premium grant, school led tutoring, early years mentor income and mental health grant.
+The other DfE Group grants consist of PE Sport grant, recovery premium grant, school led tutoring, early years mentor income and mainstream school additional grant.
 All funds were fully spent during the year.

 Other government grants consist of High Level Needs funding.
 The funds have been fully spent at the year end.